Community relations officer

 Community relations officer – Indigenous

-- Assist the training officer and the recruitment officer, at the Returning Officer (RO)'s request, in selecting, appointing and training Indigenous poll workers
+• At the RO's request, assist the training officer and the recruitment officer in selecting, appointing and training Indigenous poll workers.

-- Provide translation, interpretation and literacy services as needed
+• Provide translation, interpretation and literacy services as necessary

-- Coordinate the Aboriginal Elder and Youth Program in particular, by helping the RO recruit and train program participants (this program is for First Nations only)
+• Support the Indigeneous Elder and Youth Program in particular, by helping the RO recruit and train program participants (this program is for First Nations only)

 Community relations officer – Accessibility